rob-windsor/msgraph-training-authentication/Demos/01-rest-via-powershell/readme.md

     ![Screenshot of the output from the PowerShell script of the URL used to authenticate and authorize the application](../../Images/03.png)

 1. Paste the URL in a browser and sign in when prompted.
 After you sign in and authorize the application, the browser will be redirected to the redirect URL we configured earlier (https://localhost:44326).
-There's nothing listening at that URL but that doesn't matter since all we need now is the value of the code `querystring` parammeter.
+There's nothing listening at that URL but that doesn't matter since all we need now is the value of the code `querystring` parameter.

     ![Screenshot of browser with consent dialog shown.](../../Images/04.png)